icapps/ios-crash-reporter/README.md

 ## Setup

-Add the following code to your `Podfile` in order to include the Splunk + Google Analytics integrations:
+Add the following code to your `Podfile` in order to include the Crittercism + Google Analytics integrations:

 ```
 source 'https://github.com/CocoaPods/Specs.git'